He awakened a need within her…

 It was a sign of ownership.

-Sweet Addiction is in the series The Sweet Series
+Sweet Addiction is Book 6 in the Sweet Series